houtknots/Openstack-Automatic-Snapshot/README.md

 If you would like the change the location of the RC file, edit line 13 within the script `rcFile='/usr/local/rcfile.sh'`.
 You can also run the script with the path to the RC file as argument like: `/usr/local/autoSnapshot.sh /path/to/rcfile.sh`

-The default Openstack RC file asks you to enter your Openstack password.
+The CloudVPS default Openstack RC file asks you to enter your Openstack password.
 If you would like to run the scripts automated remove `read -sr OS_PASSWORD_INPUT` on line 30 and change `$OS_PASSWORD_INPUT` on line 31 to your password example: `"export OS_PASSWORD="P4$$w0rd"`.

 **Add a cronjob to automate the script:**